thetest3r/devanooga-meta/hack-night/projects.md

 	- I bought asshat.club with the idea that I would print cars to leave under windshield wipers for shitty parking - @ryanmaynard
 - A service that takes a JSON object and returns an HTML form, possibly as a free service that accepts POST requests with the JSON in the body. (via @strangewill) (suggested by @agarzola)
 - Mine cryptocoin in-browser for content creators as an alternative to online advertising (suggested by @bobby_brb3)
+- add a place on the website for @ryanmaynard to post all his playlists (suggested by @sauerkraus)